A Guide to the Best Secured Credit Cards of 2024

 It's also important to mention that Capital One reports to the three major credit bureaus and all of its secured cardholders automatically get the chance to increase their credit lines.
 To be considered, you'll need to make five on-time monthly payments.

-As one of the best-rated secured credit cards, the Secured Mastercard® from Capital One comes with a few additional benefits.
+The Secured Mastercard® from Capital One also comes with a few additional benefits.
 These include fraud liability protection, notifications about credit report changes, mobile banking, card lock, and emergency card replacement.

 Reasons to Explore Other Options